-- domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality; - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18; - harmful sexual behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2);
+- a. domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financialand/or emotional abuse, perpetrated by an adolescent against a current or former dating partnerregardless of gender or sexuality; - b. bullying (including cyberbullying, prejudice-based and discriminatory bullying); - c. child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18; - d. harmful sexual behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2);

-16 CME Statutory Guidance for Local Authorities
+&lt;sup>16 CME Statutory Guidance for Local Authorities

-- upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - serious youth violence17 Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
+- e. upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - f. serious youth violence Any offence of most serious violence or weapon enabled crime, where thevictim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 'Youth violence' is defined in the same way, but also includes assault with injury offences.
-All staff will receive training so that they are aware of indicators which may signal that children are at risk from, or involved with serious violence and crime; - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and - consensual and non-consensual sharing of nudes and semi nudes images and or videos13 (also known as sexting or youth produced sexual imagery).
+All staff will receive training so that they are aware of indicators which may signal that children are at risk from, or involved with serious violence and crime; - g. initiation/hazing type violence and rituals (this could include activities involving harassment, abuse orhumiliation used as a way of initiating a person into a group and may also include an online element); and - h. consensual and non-consensual sharing of nudes and semi nudes images and or videos (alsoknown as sexting or youth produced sexual imagery).

-The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
+The term child on child abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
 Therefore, our response will cut across these definitions and capture the complex web of their experiences.